CityRiverSpaces/prototyping/README.md

 # CRiSp Prototyping

 This repository contains initial prototyping material, such as initial input datasets, scripts, and notebooks.

 ## Installation

+### R

 Setup the R environment using `renv` from the lock file: